afms135/signl/README.md

 The main features are:

+* Mic or Line level in
+* Line and Headphone out
 * Up to five serial audio effects
 * Real time parameter control of each effect
 * Easy to understand GUI